 - Now begin, and watch the magic happen

 Many people think there is not much to machine embroidery but that is not so.
-It takes hours to choose the right pattern required for the item you are wanting to embellish with embroidery.
+It takes hours to choose the right pattern required for the item you want to embellish with embroidery.

 Some of the patterns use very dense stitching which takes a lot of time to do.